dmaasland/dmaasland.github.io/posts/citrix.md

     $this->send_response($response, $this->request_method, $this->validate_and_get_entity_type($arg_list), $is_gui);
 ```

 The `nsrest_exec()` function is a custom PHP function shipped by Citrix in a library file called `libphp7.so`.
-This function either returns an XML object upon succesful execution, or `FALSE` if it fails.
+This function either returns an XML object upon successful execution, or `FALSE` if it fails.
 Somewhere along the line `FALSE` turns to `NULL` and `NULL` turns to `0`.
-I don't know the exact inner workins of `nsrest_exec` but long story short: invalid XML in `X-NITRO-ONERROR` means a response that indicates all is well.
+I don't know the exact inner workings of `nsrest_exec` but long story short: invalid XML in `X-NITRO-ONERROR` means a response that indicates all is well.

 For example, this request containing invalid XML:
 ```http